ICP-Hacker-House/Devcon_BKK/README.md

 -   **Uniqueness**: Does the project use at least one feature unique to ICP?
 -   **Creativity**: How innovative is the dapp and its use of ICP?
--   **Functionality**: Is the dapp fully functional and meets its intended purpose?
+-   **Functionality**: Is the dapp fully functional, has a frontend on ICP and meets its intended purpose?
 -   **Code Quality**: Is the code well-documented, structured, and maintainable?
 -   **Bonus**: Provide feedback on ICP’s unique features like HTTP Outcalls and Timers.